 HIERARCHYLEVEL(Regions, LEAF, ALL)

-This function returns the distance to the furthest leaf descendant of the coordinate of the point within the given list Regions
+This function returns the distance to the furthest leaf descendant of the coordinate of the point within the given list Regions, plus itself, including ALL the list items to the count.

 Additional information